 Contributing Editor: Lauren Davies

 The founder of HEKA – a multidisciplinary design studio and consultancy with a focus on wellbeing and sustainability – Lauren was named one of the design ‘stars of the future’ by Observer Magazine.
 She has a never-ending flow of ideas and obsessively researches health, beauty, food and fragrance.
-Her son, Max, is seven-months-old.
+She has two young sons.

 “First thing in the morning I like to… make myself a fresh juice and get organised for the day ahead”